 With so many free apps and software programs online, it’s hard to get people to purchase an app.
-Customers who will spend five dollars on a latte won’t spend two dollars for an app.
+Customers who will spend five dollars on a latte won’t spend two dollars on an app.
 And, chances are, you’ll be competing against an app that’s free or freemium.

-When you’ve got the clout, marketing resources, or market share however, this is a top monetization strategy.
+When you’ve got the clout, marketing resources, or market share, however, this is a top monetization strategy.
 If, for example, you’re the only company offering a niche product, then charging for the product may make sense.
 Also, if your company already has a reputation and a solid following, you may be able to charge for a piece of software or an app.

 Game sequels or high-quality products are examples of software programs that may benefit from this approach.

 Pay-per-install is trending as one of the most effective advertising, distribution, and monetization methods.

 This approach is ideal for making money with software that’s distributed on desktop platforms.
 CodeFuel’s InstallFuel, for instance, supports Windows and Mac OS X. There are also options for mobile developers.